 At least two-thirds of all prescriptions generated in primary care are for patients needing repeat supplies of regular medicines, as such repeat dispensing is an Essential Service within the Community Pharmacy Contractual Framework (CPCF).
 Originally this service was mainly carried out using paper prescriptions, since then the Electronic Prescription Service (EPS) has become mainstream and is much more efficient and convenient for all involved.
-If you wish to sign-up for our Repeat Prescription service you can do so, either online, using this website, or alternatively, visiting us at P&S Chemist in person.
+If you wish to sign-up for our Repeat Prescription service you can do so, either online, using this website, or alternatively, by visiting us at P&S Chemist in person.
 Under the repeat dispensing service, P&S Chemist's pharmacy team will:

 It is important to remember that any medicines that are repeatedly dispensed are governed by the same regulations, as they would be for regular or one-off prescriptions.
 For more information regarding these guidelines and regulations please see the information regarding dispensing prescriptions.

 How Does Repeat Dispensing Work?

 The following information deals with the management and working process of dispensing repeatable NHS prescriptions for medicines and appliances in partnership with you, the patient, and the prescriber, usually your doctor, and our pharmacists at P&S Chemist, who will fulfil your prescription and see if repeat prescription dispensing would be suitable for you.

 Our pharmacist, once receiving your prescription, will determine if you need a repeat supply, this is generally the case with medications and appliances that the patient will take regularly over an extended period of time.
 They will then communicate any clinical issues to your prescriber.
 This increases your choice and convenience, by allowing you to get your regular prescribed medicines/appliances directly from your pharmacy for a period your prescriber agrees.